EMVrace/EMVrace.github.io/README.md

 ## Acknowledgments

 Parts of the code of our app were inspired by the apps [EMVemulator](https://github.com/MatusKysel/EMVemulator), [EMV-Card ROCA-Keytest](https://github.com/johnzweng/android-emv-key-test), and [SwipeYours](https://github.com/dimalinux/SwipeYours).
-We thank their authors as well as [EFT Lab](https://www.eftlab.com/knowledge-base/145-emv-nfc-tags/) for making EMV's TLV tags and description available.-->
+We thank their authors.
+We also thank [EFT Lab](https://www.eftlab.com/) for making the lists of EMV tags and CA public keys available.-->

 ## About us